Land evaluation – towards a revised framework

 and discusses options for a revision of the Framework.
 Annex 4, comprising summaries

-studies from several countries, illustrates some of the methods and approaches
+of case studies from several countries, illustrates some of the methods and approaches

 that have been successfully applied.
 More case studies will need to be reviewed to